How much sleep does a child need according to age

 Older children need an average of 8 hours sleep.
 Once they have reached this age, the important thing is that they have a clear routine and can use these hours of sleep to rest, so you need to monitor what they are doing and set rules for them to go to bed at night.

-If you want to read similar articles to How much sleep does a child need according to age, we recommend you visit our Mental health category.
+If you'd like to read similar articles to How much sleep does a child need according to age, we recommend you browse around our Mental health category.